Aetherinox/marked-alert-fa/README.md

 ## Options

-The `markedAlertFa` extension accepts the same options as [markedAlert](https://www.npmjs.com/package/marked-alert):
+The `marked-alert-fa` extension accepts the same options as [marked-alert](https://www.npmjs.com/package/marked-alert):

 - `className`: A string representing a custom CSS class for the alerts.
 - `variants`: An array of alert variants, where each variant is configured with a type, icon, and title class name.
 This allows you to create different alert types.